Paul Rusesabagina, 'Hotel Rwanda' hero, will be released from prison

 He's been an outspoken critic of Rwanda's President Paul Kagame and was sentenced in 2021 on terrorism charges.
 His family says he was kidnapped in 2020 after he boarded a plane in Dubai that he believed was taking him to Burundi.

 But the flight landed in the Rwandan capital Kigali instead.
-Upon his arrival there, he was arrested and put on trial over his alleged ties to an armed wing of the Rwandan Movement for Democratic Change, a group that opposes Kagame's rule.
-Rusesabagina denies the claim.
+Upon his arrival there, he was arrested and put on trial over his ties to the Rwanda Movement for Democratic Change (MRCD) a group that opposes Kagame's rule.
+Rusesabagina acknowledges having a leadership role within the group, but denies links to the military wing.

+Rusesabagina, a vocal critic of Kagame, acknowledged having a leadership role in an opposition group, the Rwanda Movement for Democratic Change (MRCD), but denied responsibility for attacks carried out on Rwanda by its armed wing, the Forces for National Liberation.

 The case has been an irritant in Rwanda's relations with Washington.
 Secretary of State Antony Blinken raised the case with Kagame on a trip last year.